 To remove a valve guide, thoroughly clean protruding end of guide to be removed.
 Apply gentle heat and press guide downwards.
-Re-heat when replacing and see that correct projection is obtained, Inlet guide $\frac{1}{2}$, Exhaust guide $\frac{9}{16}$.
+Re-heat when replacing and see that correct projection is obtained, viz. $\frac{1}{2}$ ".
+Also see that oil hole in guide is in correct alignment.